OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### radare2

 Once you've opened your file in radare2 you should first get the address of the function you're looking for.
-You can do this by listing or getting information `i` about the symbols `s` (`is`) and grepping (`~` radare2's built-in grep) for some keyword, in our case we're looking for JNI relates symbols so we enter "Java":
+You can do this by listing or getting information `i` about the symbols `s` (`is`) and grepping (`~` radare2's built-in grep) for some keyword, in our case we're looking for JNI related symbols so we enter "Java":

 ```shell
 $ r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so